 Foundation / Corporation

-Grants to San Francisco Bay area, California nonprofit organizations for programs or projects that benefit families and youth in the areas of safety and health, education, and character development.
-Priority will be given to programs that place an emphasis on at-risk or underserved populations.
-Program or project funding must fall within one of the Foundation's focal areas of giving: Healthy Living, Hockey Fights Cancer, Season of Giving, Heroes Appreciation, Character Building, Education, or Environmental Awareness.
+Grants to California nonprofit organizations in eligible locations to enhance the lives of families and youth.
+Priority is given to proposals that place an emphasis on at-risk and underserved populations.
+Program or project funding must fall within one of the Foundation's focal areas of giving: Healthy Living, Hockey Fights Cancer, Holiday Assist, Heroes appreciation, Education, Hockey is For Everyone, and Environmental Awareness.
+Organizations must be in the San Fransisco Bay area.

-- Annually run and have set parameters; usually a subdivision of a non-profit, a service they provide.
-Programs (examples, not limited to): afterschool services, mentorship programs, reading assistance, backpack or clothing distribution, environmental sustainability, etc.
+Programs are annually run and have set parameters; usually a subdivision of a non-profit, it is a service they provide.
+Program examples (not limited to):

 GrantWatch ID#: 139979